-As software and data containerisation are becoming important tools to ensure the reproducibility of research workflows, the correct applications are needed to facilitate the management and migration of containers between desktop, cloud and HPC platforms.
+As software and data containerisation are becoming important tools to ensure the reproducibility of research workflows, the correct tools are needed to facilitate the management and migration of containers between desktop, cloud and HPC platforms.

 Docker is probably the most widely recognised of the container platforms and works well in many situations.
 For High Performance Computing clusters though, Singularity provides more flexibility for running containers in user space.

 In this workshop, we will provide hands-on experience in creating and managing Docker and Singularity containers for research and using Docker together with Singularity in order to manage and run containers on a HPC platform.